MrSlimeDiamond/minecraftsi/README.md

 - Give yourself permission with `chmod +x minecraftsi.sh`
 - Run it with `./minecraftsi.sh`
 - You might have to install the `dialog` package to use.

+or

+- Run script with `sh -c "$(curl -fsSL https://raw.githubusercontent.com/MrSlimeDiamond/minecraftsi/main/minecraftsi.sh)"` or `bash -c "$(curl -fsSL https://raw.githubusercontent.com/MrSlimeDiamond/minecraftsi/main/minecraftsi.sh)"`
+- You might have to install the `dialog` package to use.